 “Although we mastered materials requirements planning (MRP) exceptions, we were still struggling to exceed our customers’ expectations,” said Justin Lester, Director of Supply Chain Management (SCM) and Enterprise Asset Management (EAM) at Denbury.
 “Our purchasing process was tedious, very labor-intensive, and time-consuming.”

-As Lester will discuss at the ASUG Best Practices: SAP for Oil, Gas, & Energy conference (September 14-15; in Dallas, Texas), focused training and knowledge capture was required to enhance the very little standard SAP procurement process knowledge that existed internally at the company.
+As Lester discussed at the ASUG Best Practices: SAP for Oil, Gas, & Energy conference in September 2023, focused training and knowledge capture was required to enhance the very little standard SAP procurement process knowledge that existed internally at the company.
 Denbury also runs SAP systems like SAP Enterprise Asset Management (EAM) and modules within SAP ERP Central Component (ECC) including SAP Plant Maintenance (PM) and SAP Materials Management (MM).

 Together with Gary Brown, EAM Manager at Denbury—who oversees the company’s EAM Center of Excellence, Warehousing & Logistics, and Planning & Scheduling—Lester convened a single-day event to renew and refresh organizational knowledge.
 In less than two days, Denbury’s team strengthened its understanding of standard SAP procurement processes and learned how to effectively use the tools its team already had.